 In 1853, Indian Agent William Martin wrote of the Coos Indians: "They live entirely by fishing, don't wish to move at present.
-They claim all of the country commencing at Ten Mile creek...down the coast to near the Coquille river...."
+They claim all of the country commencing at Ten Mile creek...down the coast to near the Coquille river..."
 In February 1854, Martin wrote: "The Coose Indians are a decidedly unwarlike people.
 They are almost entirely unarmed.
 All they seem to want is merely to be let alone at their lodges.
 They are free of diseases."

 The Coos, Lower Umpqua, and Siuslaw Indians did not actively participate in the Rogue River War of 1855.
 In fact, white settlers recounted that the Coos Indians retreated into the mountains and sloughs to avoid the conflict.
+In November 1855, Indian Agent Edwin Drew found Chief Taylor and part of Tyee Jim's people at the junctions of the North and South forks of the Coos River, while the remainder of Jim's band had relocated to North Slough (Beckham 2015).

 Joel Palmer, Oregon Superintendent of Indian Affairs, negotiated an unratified treaty with "several bands of Kowes Bay Indians," that was signed on August 17, 1855 by "Jim 1st, Bob, John 1st, George, William, Charley 1st, Dock, Dick, Ole-man-doctor, Tom 1st, Captain, Stephen, Cal-lolt, Wol-lunch, Loch-itch.
-Wol-loch, Pete, Jackson, Hal-lice, Taylor, Pe-lee-gray, Joe, Sam 1st, Charley 2nd, Sam 2nd, Jim 2nd, Johnson, Charley 2nd, Ole-man, Jack, Tom 2nd, Jim 2nd, John 2nd, Gabriel, Cris, Kah-tite, Ne-at-tal-woot, Jake, Quin-ui-chet, Yet-so-no, Loket, Damon, Ka-tow-na, Loch-hite, Ten-ach, Ki-hi-ah, How-seach, Ko-at-qua, Solomon, Lol-lotch, Skil-a-milt, Yah-who-wich, Tes-ich-man, How-new-wat, Squat-kle-ah, ki-wot-set, Al-la-wom-met, Too-toe, and No-whe-na."
+Wol-loch, Pete, Jackson, Hal-lice, Taylor, Pe-lee-gray, Joe, Sam 1st, Charley 2nd, Sam 2nd, Jim 2nd, Johnson, Charley 2nd, Ole-man, Jack, Tom 2nd, Jim 2nd, John 2nd, Gabriel, Cris, Kah-tite, Ne-at-tal-woot, Jake, Quin-ui-chet, Yet-so-no, Loket, Damon, Ka-tow-na, Loch-hite, Ten-ach, Ki-hi-ah, How-seach, Ko-at-qua, Solomon, Lol-lotch, Skil-a-milt, Yah-who-wich, Tes-ich-man, How-new-wat, Squat-kle-ah, ki-wot-set, Al-la-wom-met, Too-toe, and Nowhe-na."
 The histories of the Siulawans, Lower Umpqua, and Coos tribes were mostly intertwined after the failure of Palmer's 1855 treaty.